War of Ages: History

-In July 2014, the band released their seventh album, Supreme Chaos, which saw the induction of the newest member, Hope for the Dying's Jack Daniels on rhythm guitars.
+In July 2014, the band released their sixth album, Supreme Chaos, which saw the induction of the newest member, Hope for the Dying's Jack Daniels on rhythm guitars.
 With Daniels addition, the band added a very European style.
 The album would also rank on the Billboard charts, ranking at 107 on the Billboard 200, 37 on Billboard Rock charts, 14 on Hard Rock charts, 5 on the Christian charts, and 24 on the Independent albums charts.

-In December 2017, the band released their eighth album, Alpha, with the lineup of Hamp, Daniels, Brown, and a session drummer, Alex Rüdinger, who also worked with The Faceless and 7 Horns 7 Eyes.
-In September 2019, the band released their ninth studio album, Void, alongside several singles.
+In December 2017, the band released their seventh album, Alpha, with the lineup of Hamp, Daniels, Brown, and a session drummer, Alex Rüdinger, who also worked with The Faceless and 7 Horns 7 Eyes.
+In September 2019, the band released their eighth studio album, Void, alongside several singles.
 The album would also be the debut for The Burial members Elisha Mullins on bass and Kaleb Luebchow on drums.

 On June 25, 2021, War of Ages released a new single, "No Altars".
 On September 24, the band released another single, "Pyrite", and also announced the release of a new EP, Rhema, on October 29.

-On July 29, 2022, the band announced that drummer Kaleb Luebchow passed away two days prior, without specifying the cause of death.
+On July 29, 2022, the band announced that drummer Kaleb Luebchow died two days prior, without specifying the cause of death.
+On August 11, 2023, the band released two singles, "Dominus" and "Armageddon", from their ninth studio album, Dominion, which was released on September 15, 2023, and features posthumous recordings of Luebchow and is dedicated to his memory.

+On April 15, 2025, the band announced the 15th anniversary edition of their 2010 album Eternal, remixed and reproduced and with a bonus track, "Prevail", that was lost during the recording sessions for the original album but rediscovered and completed, which released on June 13, 2025.